CyVerse-learning-materials/discovery_environment_guide/step1.rst

 |DE_logo|

 - Your analyses are not limited by your computer.
-All computation in the Discovery Enviornment runs on CyVerse resources.
+All computation in the Discovery Environment runs on CyVerse resources.
 You can connect from your laptop or phone and run jobs large and small.
 - Once you launch a job it will run until completion.
 You can logout once a job is run; by default, you will get an email notification when the job completes.